-1.1 Shape-memory materials and the basics of the eCE
+1.1 Shape-memory Materials and the Basics of the eCE

-The eCE is strongly related to the superelasticity of shape-memory alloys (SMAs) and the latent heat that is released/absorbed during the forward/reverse martensitic phase transformation.
-Martensitic transformation is a reversible solid-state displacive (non-diffusional) crystalline phase transformation dominated by a shear between a high-symmetry high-temperature parent phase and a low-symmetry low-temperature product phase (ordered B2 austenite parent phase and B 19' monoclinic phase in the case of the near-equiatomic Ni-Ti alloy) [10].

-martensitic phase transformation responsible for two unique properties of SMAs i.e. shape-memory effect and superelasticity.
-In shape-memory effect, a mechanically deformed SMA can "remember" its initial shape (before being deformed) and regain it upon being heated.
-In superelasticity, the SMA can stand very large strains (up to 8.5 %) and release the transformation heat upon being loaded and regain its initial shape (without any permanent deformation) and absorb the heat upon being unloaded.
-Occurrence of shape-memory effect or superelasticity in one SMA sample depends on its temperature.
-Above austenite temperature (A_f) a SMA sample is superplastic and below martensite stability temperature (M_f) the sample exhibits shape-memory behaviour.
-These two properties make SMAs very attractive to various applications in different areas such as the automotive and aircraft industries (actuators, dampers, variable geometry chevrons, etc.), robotics. civil engineering (concrete beam reinforced with SMA) and in particular in medical and biomedical applications (implants, orthodontic wires, self-expandable minimally invasive surgical instruments, etc.) [11].
+The eCE is strongly related to the superelasticity of SMAs and the latent heat that is released/ absorbed during the forward/reverse martensitic phase transformation.
+Martensitic transformation is a reversible solid-state displacive (non-diffusional) crystalline phase transformation dominated by a shear between a high-symmetry high-temperature parent phase and a low-symmetry low-temperature product phase (ordered B2 austenite parent phase and B19' monoclinic phase in the case of the near-equiatomic Ni-Ti alloy) [11].
+The martensitic phase transformation is responsible for two unique properties of SMAs i.e. shape-memory effect and superelasticity.
+In shapememory effect, a mechanically deformed SMA can "remember" its initial shape (before being deformed) and regain it upon being heated.
+In superelasticity, the SMA can be loaded to very large strains (up to 8.5 %) and release the transformation heat.
+Upon being unloaded, it can regain its initial shape (without any permanent deformation) and absorb the heat.
+Occurrence of shape-memory effect or superelasticity in a particular SMA sample depends on its temperature.
+Above austenite stability temperature (A_f) , a SMA sample is superplastic and below martensite stability temperature (M_f) , the sample exhibits shape-memory behaviour.
+These two properties make SMAs very attractive to various applications in different areas such as the automotive and aircraft industries (actuators, dampers, variable geometry chevrons, etc.), robotics, civil engineering (concrete beam reinforced with SMA) and in particular in medical and biomedical applications (implants, orthodontic wires, self-expandable stents, minimally invasive surgical instruments, etc.) [12].
 The most well-known SMA is the binary near-equiatomic Ni-Ti alloy, which was first reported in 1963 and remains by far the most widely applied SMA in various applications owing to its superior fatigue behaviour (among other SMAs) and biocompatibility.
-Other shapememory (superelastic) allovs which are developed and characterized are Ni-Ti based (alloyed with Cu, Co, Pd, Fe, etc.), Cu-based (alloyed with Al, Ni, Zn, etc.), Fe-based (alloyed with Pd, Mn, Si, Ni, etc.) and magnetic SMAs (e.g. Ni-Fe-Ga and Ni-Mn-Co).
-The shapememory effect and superelasticity are also exhibited by polymers (e.g. natural rubber) although such behaviours in polymers are not caused by the martensitic transformation [11].
+Other shape-memory (superelastic) alloys which are developed and characterized are Ni-Ti based (alloyed with Cu, Co, Pd, Fe, etc.), Cu-based (alloyed with Al, Ni, Zn, etc.), Fe-based (alloyed with Pd, Mn, Si, Ni, etc.) and magnetic SMAs (e.g. Ni-Fe-Ga and Ni-Mn-Co).
+The shape-memory effect and superelasticity are also exhibited by polymers (e.g. natural rubber) although such behaviours in polymers are not caused by the martensitic phase transformation [12].

-Even though the latent heat release and absorption during the martensitic phase transformation in superelastic alloys and the temperature changes associated with them have been known for almost 40 years [12], it was not until recently that the eCE was recognized as a potential cooling or heat-pumping mechanism [13].
-In Ni-Ti alloys, the released transformation (latent) heat can be as high as 35 J/g [14].
+Even though the latent heat release and absorption during the martensitic phase transformation in superelastic alloys and the temperature changes associated with them have been known for almost 40 years [13], it was not until recently that the eCE was recognized as a potential cooling or heatpumping mechanism [14].
+In Ni-Ti alloys, the released transformation (latent) heat can be as high as 35 J/g [15].
 The basics of an elastocaloric cycle are the following.
 When an SMA in the austenite phase (at temperatures above A_f) is strained/stressed, the exothermic forward martensitic transformation (austenite to martensite) occurs.
 The generated heat could be slowly dissipated (under isothermal conditions) or under adiabatic conditions, heat the sample up and enable it to subsequently transfer the generated heat to the surroundings (or the heat sink).
-When the stress is removed, the endothermic reverse transformation (martensite to which under austenite) occurs, conditions, cools down the sample and enables it to absorb the heat from the surrounding (or the heat source).
+When the stress is removed, the endothermic reverse transformation (martensite to austenite) occurs, which under adiabatic conditions, cools down the sample and enables it to absorb the heat from the surrounding (or the heat source).
 An elastocaloric cooling cycle is shown in Fig. 1.